munaAchyuta/sentiment-analysis-practice/README.md

 ## Result Analysis( for users who are not interested in going into experiments details.)
 ##### Order wise models performances
-    1. Bert (LM-Transformer)
+    1.Bert (LM-Transformer)
+    2.CNN
-    2.SLSTM & CEA (using word2vec, non-linear transformation for getting sentence vec.)
+    3.SLSTM & CEA (using word2vec, non-linear transformation for getting sentence vec.)
 (CEA would be more preferable if sentence length is big. min 100+ words.)
-    3.ConvLSTM (using word2vec, non-linear transformation for getting sentence vec.)
+    4.ConvLSTM (using word2vec, non-linear transformation for getting sentence vec.)
-    4.Random Forest (using word2vec, minmax for getting sentence vec.)
+    5.Random Forest (using word2vec, minmax for getting sentence vec.)
-    5.SSVM, Logistic Regression (using word2vec, minmax for getting sentence vec.)
+    6.SSVM, Logistic Regression (using word2vec, minmax for getting sentence vec.)

 ## Experiments
 ### data train/test (2 domain data "ms(finance) & St(News)". file name starts with ms_St are combined one)